Skip to content

 • Addresses forward head posture and rounded shoulders common in desk workers

-• Includes upper back extension (thoracic extension) exercises
+• Includes upper back extension exercises

-• Shoulder blade retraction and scapular stability drills
+• Shoulder blade retraction and stabilization drills

-• Helps reduce chronic strain on the cervical spine
+• Reduces chronic strain on the neck

 Scapular Stabilization & Strengthening